CharlliePhillips/JIF-4328/service-monitor-RFC.md

         ```
     - Restart and Restore:
         - As of April 2025, the below is not yet implemented but should be considered:
-          - Adding the `-restart` argument stops a registered service and then starts it.
+          - Adding the `--restart` argument stops a registered service and then starts it.
 Long-term data from a managed daemon scheme should be recorded.
 Some services require information from the kernel to be started in the correct state after Redox has booted.
-For these services use the argument `–restore`.
-Ex: `services stop –restore <daemon_name>`
+For these services use the argument `--restore`.
+Ex: `services stop --restore <daemon_name>`

 6. **services** / **services --help**
     - Displays a help page detailing the available commands for the service monitor